lyndachiwetelu/tweet-monitor/src/README.md

  ## To stop the app:
  - which is necessary so you don't go over your limit on Twitter's API, just press Ctrl + C

+## To run Automated Tests
+- run `npm run test` in your terminal or command line in the app folder.